 - 8 miles southeast of Pagosa Springs, CO

 Ranch Renovation & New Construction:

-Needs of Phase Two are in the final stages of planning with a goal to launch the fundraising campaign after the ranch acquisition is complete.
+Needs of Phase Two are in the planning stages with a goal to launch the fundraising campaign late summer / early Fall 2023.

 Key elements include:

 By acquiring a new retreat center, we would be able to help a minimum of 1,000 unique individuals, or approximately 250 families annually through therapeutic retreats.
-An additional 16 retreats would be held at designated partner sites across the country, adding another 160 families per year in addition to those served at Aspen Canyon Ranch.
+An additional 16 retreats would be held at designated partner sites across the country, adding another 160 families per year in addition to those served at our new retreat center in Colorado.